Kovah/LinkAce/README.md

 ---

-### :warning: Support for LinkAce
+### :bulb: Support for LinkAce

-LinkAce is my personal freetime project.
-I do not offer any sort of granted support for it.
-I do not offer any paid support or customization.
-I do not assist with installing it on your server.
-If I answer your questions in the community forum or on Github, it's my free time I spend on your issue.
-Be respectful.
+I do not offer any free support for any of my tools, including LinkAce.
+If you need help please visit the [community forum on Spectrum](https://spectrum.chat/linkace/) and post your issue there.
+Please notice that LinkAce has specific requirements to run correctly.

-If you need an app with extensive support please consider using a commercial solution.
+If you need prioritized support you can **become a [Patreon](https://www.patreon.com/Kovah)** or **[Github Sponsor](https://github.com/sponsors/Kovah)**. :star:

-If you need help or want to report a bug within the application, please open a new [issue](https://github.com/Kovah/LinkAce/issues) and describe:

-* which version you are using,
-* what your exact problem is,
-* and what you already did to solve the problem.

 ---

 ### :gear: Setup

+Please check if your server supports the [requirements](https://www.linkace.org/docs/v1/setup/) before starting the setup.

 #### Setup with Docker